Reviews You Can Rely On

 For our review, we refer to “crud” as any version of variable snow (but not powder) on an ungroomed (or groomed too long ago to be noticeable) trail.
 Many days in springtime, the snow will be frozen sheets of ice in the morning and then forming giant slush waves by the mid-afternoon.
 But in mid-winter, you will sometimes find breakable crust in one spot and fun chalky wind-buff around the corner.
 Will your trusty toys blast through the irregularities, whether you're in soft or hard snow?
 When even the groomers are busted up, will you still feel like you're carving and crushing?

-The Santa Ana 98 easily manages choppy snow like a bully on the playground.
+The Volkl Secret 96 easily manages choppy snow like a bully on the playground.
 This ski can blast through the rough terrain, and it's damp enough not to get tossed around in chunky snow.
-The meaty Rossignol Black Ops 98 W also carries enough weight to bust through most choppy conditions, but a lighter-weight construction makes it a bit less powerful than the Santa Ana 98.
+The meaty Rossignol Black Ops 98 W also carries enough weight to bust through most choppy conditions, but a lighter-weight construction makes it a bit less powerful than the Volkl.

-Other skis take an alternative approach to the chop, using their lightness and agility to skim the surface.
-The Ripstick 94 and the Riveter 95 use this method, but as it isn't as effective as the more aggressive tactic, they don't score quite as high in this metric.
+Other skis take an alternative approach to the chop, using their lightness and agility to skim the surface – the Ripstick 94 W and Black Pearl 94 use this method.
+However, it isn't as effective as the more aggressive tactic, so they don't score quite as highly in this metric.

 The QST Lumen 98 isn't burly enough for experts to charge through crud at high speeds, but its more delicate management of choppy conditions makes it great for novices just stepping into ungroomed terrain for the first time.
 We were slightly disappointed by the Black Crows Captis Birdie in this environment.
 It neither barged through it nor sucked it up, throwing us around and resulting in some minor humiliations.